DB Functions

 Settings

-Following Settings in DBAddin.xll.config or the referred DBAddinCentral.config or DBaddinUser.config affect the behavior of DB functions:
+Following Settings in DBAddin.xll.config or the referred DBAddinCentral.config or DBaddinUser.config affect the behaviour of DB functions:

 <add key="CnnTimeout" value="15" />